PTCInc/Universal-Device-Driver-Examples/Mettler Toledo/Shared Data Server/README.md

 ## Models

-The profile was developed against an IND780 but below is a list of other models that support SDS according to Mettler Toledo documentation.
+The profile was developed against an IND780 but below is a list of other terminal models that support SDS according to Mettler Toledo documentation.

 |   Model  |    Product Page    |   SDS Manual  |
 | :----------:  | :----------:  | :----------:  |